 It's incredibly rare for Georgia fans to rush the field at Sanford Stadium.
 Going "Between the Hedges" is hallowed ground meant for only the biggest moments.
 Not surprisingly, every single shrub I passed in Athens was perfectly trimmed, too.

 12. You Could Find Every Bulldog Around Athens

 I couldn't help but notice random bulldog statues all around downtown.
 I came to find out that there are actually three dozen painted statues all around town.
 The We Let the Dawgs Out Art Exhibit generated thousands of dollars in donations to AIDS Athens and many are still on display today!

 13. Kirby Smart is Basically Family

-Since taking over the Georgia football program as head coach in 2016, Smart led the Dawgs to back-to-back 11-win seasons and already has an SEC Championship under his belt in only three seasons.
-A loss in the Sugar Bowl last year to Texas was tough to swallow, but it was still an incredible season in year three.
+Since taking over the Georgia football program as head coach in 2016, Smart led the Dawgs to three straight 11+ win seasons from 2017-19 and already has an SEC Championship under his belt.
+Losses in the Sugar Bowl to Texas and in the SEC Championship Game to LSU in 2019 stung, but he's had an incredible run so far.